 - the risk of you becoming unwell

-- whether you can cope without treatment
+- whether you can stay well without medicine

 You can also talk about whether the options will affect breastfeeding.

 Find out more about mental health problems and medications in pregnancy.